ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 standards.
 In order to use such datasets in ESMValTool we first need to reformat the data.
 This process is called "CMORization".

+More detailed informations can be found in the [Documentation](https://docs.esmvaltool.org/en/latest/develop/dataset.html).

 > ## What are the CMOR standards?
 >
 > The name "CMOR" originates from a tool: [the Climate Model Output